Luke Smith (The Sarah Jane Adventures): Planned character developments

-Had the series not been ended by Sladen's death, Davies had intended for Luke to be gay.
+If the series not been prematurely ended by Sladen's death, Davies had intended for Luke to be gay.
 References had been made to Luke's friend Sanjay, whom Davies intended would be introduced properly as Luke's boyfriend.
 Although this was a development suggested by the network (CBBC), Davies still ultimately chose to cut a line which hinted at this development in the Luke-centric two-parter The Nightmare Man.
-The line which is cut is from the scene in which Luke saying goodbye to Sarah Jane as he departs for university.
+The cut line is from the scene in which Luke saying goodbye to Sarah Jane as he departs for university.

 Luke was selected by Davies because producers "wanted us to have a gay character on children's BBC.
 Just a normal gay character," and Luke fit this description.
 Dave Golder of SFX was critical of this reasoning, and felt that a character of non-alien origins or without special abilities, such as Clyde, would have emphasised normality better.
 By contrast, editors at Hypable felt that "in hindsight," a number of Luke's "socially awkward scenes" from earlier in the series "could be seen to have forecast Luke's sexual orientation, and they even inspired some fan fiction of that sort."

-The mini episode Farewell, Sarah Jane, published on the official Doctor Who YouTube channel confirmed Luke's sexuality as he says that he and Sanjay have been married for five years.
+The mini episode Farewell, Sarah Jane, published on the official Doctor Who YouTube channel confirmed Luke's sexuality when he states that he and Sanjay have been married for five years.